 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Pierre Bouchard, Rick Chartraw, Brian Engblom, Guy Lapointe, Bill Nyrop, Larry Robinson, Serge Savard.
 Forwards: Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Pierre Mondou, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Gord McRae, Mike Palmateer.
 Defence: Randy Carlyle, Brian Glennie, Trevor Johansen, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Bruce Boudreau, Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Lanny McDonald, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Dave Williams.
+Forwards: John Anderson, Bruce Boudreau, Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Lanny McDonald, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Tiger Williams.